recommendsmart/opigno/modules/contrib/field_suggestion/README.md

 INTRODUCTION
 ------------

-The Field Suggestion module provides a list of often-used field values for just copy-pasting it.
+The Field Suggestion module provides a list of often-used values of a field for selecting one from them to automatically fill the field instead of filling the field each time manually.

  * For a full description of the module, visit the project page: https://www.drupal.org/project/field_suggestion